Tuesday, Feb 1, 10:00 a.m.

 Moving Forward Together: Safe Care is Our Mission

 VA Pittsburgh Healthcare System (VAPHS) is continuing to provide health care during the coronavirus pandemic.
 As always, the safety of our patients and employees is our top priority.
 Thank you for your patience as we adjust our policies as necessary to allow us to continue to provide safe care.

-- Require everyone in our facilities to wear a face covering or mask when within 6 feet of another person.
-Bring your own or we will provide one.
-Please see CDC’s recommendations for cloth face masks.
-We will make an exception only for Veterans who have a documented medical condition that prevents them from wearing a face covering or mask.
-Other entrants who do not agree to wear a face covering or mask will not be admitted to any of our facilities.
+- Require everyone in our facilities to wear VA-provided medical procedure face masks.
+We will make an exception only for Veterans who have a documented medical condition that prevents them from wearing a face mask.
+Other entrants who do not agree to wear a medical procedure face mask will not be admitted to any of our facilities.
 Cloth masks, neck gaiters and bandanas are not permitted as alternatives to medical procedure face masks.

 - Please ensure you have an appointment scheduled before you come in.